 Why has there been so much confusion in the past few years about the age at which children can start school?

-After 1994, when SA's education policy underwent key changes, it was decided children should start school in the year in which they turned seven.
+After 1994, when South Africa's education policy underwent key changes, it was decided children should start school in the year in which they turned seven.

-According to Johannesburg-based educational psychologist Raine Pettipher, this was partly due to the huge costs involved in many children having to repeat Grade 1.
+According to Johannesburg-based educational psychologist, Raine Pettipher, this was partly due to the huge costs involved in many children having to repeat grade one.

 In 2001, however, a Johannesburg mother, Doreen Harris, challenged the Department of Education's admission ruling.

-Her daughter Talya had missed the cut-off admission age for 2002 by 11 days, which meant she'd have had to wait another whole year to start school.
-Harris felt the policy unfairly discriminated against children on the grounds of age and was against the best interests of children like Talya, who'd successfully passed school-readiness tests.
+Harris' daughter, Talya had missed the cut-off admission age for 2002 by 11 days, which meant she'd have to wait another year to start school.
+Harris felt the policy unfairly discriminated against children on the grounds of age and was against the best interests of children like Talya, who had successfully passed school-readiness tests.

-Parents who felt their child was ready for school could apply for admission, provided there was a place for the child and provided she passed a school-readiness test.
-Two years later, there's a little more clarity around this ruling.
+Parents who felt their child was ready for school could apply for admission, provided there was a place for the child and provided the child passed a scholl-readiness test.
+A few years later, there's a little more clarity around this ruling.

-Once they've been admitted, however, they'll usually be assessed to determine where they should be placed within the class.
+Once they've been granted admission, however, they'll usually be assessed to determine where they should be placed within the class.

 But nowadays, say educators, school readiness has as much to do with emotional readiness as with cognitive ability.